Overcoming the Challenges of Being a Female Breadwinner

 Her advice: Ignore the naysayers and realize that nobody knows what’s best for your family but you.
 She also recommends that you recognize and take pride in your success.

-“When others make you feel bad for earning more than your partner, you may be tempted to downplay your accomplishments,” Bryan-Podvin said.
+“When others resent you for earning more than your partner, you may be tempted to downplay your accomplishments,” Bryan-Podvin said.
 Instead, remind yourself of your hard-earned successes and how far you’ve come.

 Pressure to succeed